zerorisc/expo/hw/ip_templates/otp_ctrl/doc/theory_of_operation.md

 ![Buffered Partition FSM](otp_ctrl_buf_part_fsm.svg)

-The controller FSM of the buffered partition module is more complex than the unbuffered counterpart, since it has to account for scrambling and digest calculation.
+The controller FSM of the buffered partition module is more complex than the unbuffered counterpart, since it has to account for scrambling, digest calculation, and consistency checks.

-Upon initialization, if the partition is configured as zeroizable, it first reads out the zeroization marker.
+Upon initialization, and for zeroizable partitions, it first reads the zeroization marker to determine if the partition is zeroized.
+If the partition is zeroized the whole partition is read ignoring ECC checks, the data is written into the buffers and they are released for hardware broadcast.
-It then proceeds to reading out the whole partition (without ECC checks if zeroized) and descrambles it on the fly if needed.
+If the partition is not zeroized the whole partition is read with ECC checks, and secret data is descrambled on the fly.

-Then, right after the initial readout, the partition controller jumps into the first integrity check if the partition is not zeroized, which behaves somewhat differently, depending on whether the partition is digest protected (or not) and/or scrambled (or not).
+Then, if the partition is not zeroized, the partition controller jumps into the first integrity check, which behaves somewhat differently, depending on whether the partition is digest protected (or not) and/or scrambled (or not).
 If the partition is not digest protected, or if the digest has not yet been computed, the check completes right away, and the buffered values are released for hardware broadcast.
 Otherwise, the partition contents in the buffer registers are re-scrambled if needed, and a digest is computed on the fly.
 If the computed digest matches with the one that has been read out before, the buffered registers are released for hardware broadcast.
 Otherwise, the buffered values are gated to their default, and an alert is triggered through the error handling logic.

 After initialization, the integrity check (as described above) and the consistency check can be triggered by the LFSR timer mechanism on a periodic basis.
 The consistency check behaves differently, depending on whether the partition is digest protected or not.
 If it is, the consistency check will read out the digest stored in OTP and compare it with the value stored in the buffer register.
 Otherwise, if no digest is available, the controller will read out the whole partition from OTP, and compare it to the contents stored in the buffer registers.